Andrej Dujella: Life

 Dujella has shown that there exists no Diophantine 6-tuple and that there exist at most a finite number of Diophantine 5-tuples.
 He applied Diophantine tuples to construct elliptic curves with high rank.
 In 1998, Dujella and Attila Pethő introduced congruence method to obtain lower bound for number of Diophantine 5-tuples.

+In 2017, Dujella received an honorary doctorate from the University of Debrecen.